gavinhoward/bc/manuals/build.md

 Defaults to the default value of `LONG_BIT` for the target platform.
 For compliance with the `bc` spec, the minimum allowed value is `16`.

+If the specified value is greater than the default value of `LONG_BIT` for the target platform, then the default value of `LONG_BIT` is used instead.

 ### `GEN_HOST`

 Whether to use `gen/strgen.c`, instead of `gen/strgen.sh`, to produce the C